Take a Relaxing Trip on the Río Espíritu Santo

 They need at least 10 people to run the trip, so this is perfect for local groups, family get-togethers, and parties.
 Couples and small families can join others on the boat to meet the minimum group size (for example, we were a group of 7, and there where 3 other couples).
 As an alternate experience, they rent kayaks, and you can paddle the river from their boat ramp.

-They rent kayaks for $20 for 2 hours.
-If you have your own kayak, you can put-in from their boat ramp for a small fee.
+They rent kayaks or If you have your own kayak, you can put-in from their boat ramp for a small fee.

 They require a minimum of 10 people to make a trip.
-If you have a group of less then 10 people, they will do the trip for the full boat price of $200.
+If you have a group of less then 10 people, they will do the trip for the full boat price.
+For individuals, they have a trip on Sundays. .

 The trip on the river is approximately 2 hours.